FRANK R. BAUMGARTNER DEPARTMENT OF POLITICAL SCIENCE |

 A 2014 post from the Chronicle of Higher Education, sort of designed to be humorous, about the hard odds in the academic job market, comparing it to Hunger Games.

-Note to readers: This page is meant to be a service to UNC job candidates.
+Note to readers: This page was meant to be a service to UNC job candidates.
 But it is on the web and I am glad if it ican be of help to other young scholars.
-Please email me with suggestions or other resources to add and I will gladly do so.
-The page is in continual improvement after its start in July 2014.
-My email: Frankb@unc.edu.
+I no longer serve as placement director, so this page has been permanently archived as of November 2023.